murong-xu/SlicerCADSWholeBodyCTSeg/README.md

        - `Get package information`: Shows the current CADS package version.
 4. **Run**: Click `Apply`, the CADS-model will begin segmenting your CT scan.
 5. **View the results:**
-   - Once finished, you will be automatically redirected to the `Data` tab where the results appear.
+   - Once finished, the results will appear automatically.
+You can then go to the `Data` tab to view the list of structures.
    - You can view the segmentations in the three orthogonal 2D views, or drag them into the 3D viewer.
    - Hovering over a structure name will show detailed structure information in SNOMED-CT terminology.